a-flyleaf/ygbtdm/cast/designnotes/addison.md

   - id: face
     txt: Face has a very slight curve out at the cheeks; chin tapers in a point.
 Small nose, but not as flat as <a href='../kay-lin/designnotes'>Kay Lin</a>'s.
   - id: clothes
     txt: "<span class='ni'><span class='x'>Some trivia: </span>Jacket is loosely ripped off from an image search result of Katnis from <i>The Hunger Games</i> film.
 (Disclaimer: I only know about this series from pop culture osmosis (and people complaining about the movie).
-Seems like something Addison would be into, though, flaws and all.)</span>"
+Seems like something Addison would be into, though, flawed film and all.)</span>"

 css: "@media only screen and (min-width:700px){#hght figcaption{max-width:9em;} #main{width:1185px; padding-right:35px;} body{width:2020px;}
 	/*hair face clothes. bruh that's it,,,*/ #face,#clothes{margin-left:405px;} #clothes{margin-top:110px;} article img{margin-top:.5em;}}"